 If you are driving on a foreign driving licence in Ireland and acquire penalty points here, you will receive the normal statutory fine but the penalty points will not be added to your foreign driving licence.
 If you subsequently exchange your foreign driving licence for an Irish driving licence, your Irish penalty points will then be activated on your new Irish driving licence.

 From 1 January 2013 the fee for exchanging a full driving permit issued by a recognised country for an Irish driving licence is €55.

 To exchange your driving licence for an Irish driving licence, you must complete an application form for a driving licence (form D401).
 You can obtain a copy of application form D.401 from your local Motor Taxation Office.
 You can also download Form D401 (pdf).

-Your completed application form should be returned to your local Motor Taxation Office and must include the following:
+Your completed application form must include the following:

 The Road Safety Authority provides information on driving licences.